SC4RECOIN/FlowAlgo-Options-Trader/README.md

-# FlowAlgo-Trader
+# FlowAlgo Trader

-Trade on option flow from [flowalgo.com](http://flowalgo.com/) with live testing using [Alpaca](https://alpaca.markets/).
+Trade on options flow from [flowalgo.com](http://flowalgo.com/) with live testing using [Alpaca](https://alpaca.markets/).

 ## Strategy

-The stategy involves pulling option flow and trading using a rules-based algorithm.
-The model will take a positions in the underlying asset if is seen enough times and passes a set of rules.
+The stategy involves pulling options flow and trading on it using a rules-based algorithm.
+The model will take a positions in the underlying asset if it is seen enough times and passes a set of rules.
+All metrics and rules are only applied to options seen that day.

 Potential rules:
 | rule | default | note |